noushi/cache-watch/README.md

 As I haven't yet researched thoroughly, there will be many flaws to fix.

-Now, the dumb/trivial method will be to use the inotify facility to monitor access to relevant files and then query and update their cache state.
+Now, the dumb/trivial method will be to use the `inotify` facility to monitor access to relevant files and then query and update their cache state.

+It seems that `fanotify` replaces `inotify`, but it doesn't seem to track file deletion and renames.

 Status & Limitations